felixp7/basic-interpreter/tinycat-basic/README.md

 Embedding Tinycat BASIC
 -----------------------

-All three editions of the interpreter can be embedded, with a couple of caveats:
+All three editions of the interpreter can be embedded, with some caveats:

 - the Python edition will only have one shared context;
-- only the Java edition has independent per-context random number generators.
+- only the Java edition has independent per-context random number generators;
+- the Go edition has a (trivial) `main()` function that must be replaced.

+Both the Go and Java interpreters support I/O redirection, but only the latter does it per-context.

 Extending Tinycat BASIC
 -----------------------